nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Edit an order**

-**MSS**
+MSS

 1. Home bakery owner requests to list orders
 2. Trackr shows a list of orders
-3. Home bakery owner selects a specific order to edit
-4. Trackr displays the details of the selected order
-5. Home bakery owner makes changes to the order details
+3. Home bakery owner enters an edit order command with the index of the order and the updated information
-6. Trackr updates the order details with the new information
+4. Trackr updates the order details with the new information

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
 Use case ends.
 * 3a.
-The Home bakery owner selects an invalid order.
+The Home bakery owner enters an invalid index.
+Trackr displays an error message.

+    Use case ends.

 **Use case: Edit a supplier information**

-**MSS**
+MSS

-1. Home bakery owner requests to list supplier
+1. Home bakery owner requests to list suppliers.
-2. Trackr shows a list of suppliers
+2. Trackr shows a list of suppliers.
-3. Home bakery owner selects a specific supplier information to edit
-4. Trackr displays the details of the selected supplier
-5. Home bakery owner makes changes to the supplier details
+3. Home bakery owner enters an edit supplier command with the index of the supplier and the updated information.
-6. Trackr updates the supplier details with the new information
+4. Trackr updates the supplier details with the new information.

    Use case ends.